VPVasP/Unity-Village-Defenders-Mechanics/README.md

 # Village Defenders Mechanics Implement by me
 Village Defenders was a group project for my CMN6204.S1 College Assigment.
-I was responsible for the creation of many in game mechanics and system that i will showcase in this Github Repository.
+I was responsible for the creation of many in game mechanics and systems that i will showcase in this Github Repository.

 ## Village Defenders-Mechanics Implement by me:
 1. Game Manager: Management of Shop Elements in the game.